 -

-No. Nothing in this world—no editor, no agent, no co-author, no book coach—can guarantee a publisher will say yes to your work.
+If you’re looking for a traditional publisher, nothing in this world—no editor, no agent, no co-author, no book coach—can guarantee a publisher will say yes to your work.
 What sells is a fickle mixture of zeitgeist, a publisher’s motivations, an agent’s connections, recent trends and even world events.
-Working with a book coach does not guarantee your book will sell to a publisher.
+Working with a book coach does not guarantee your book will sell to a traditional house.

 -